worldbank/sdg-metadata/indicators/README.md

 This folder is used to store the Microsoft Word authoring template for each indicator.
 When any Word file is uploaded or updated here, a pull-request will be generated to convert the change into source translation (*.pot) files.

-**This folder holds all tier 1 indicators (excluding pilot indicators).** For available tier 2 indicators, see subdirectory sdg-metadata/indicators T2/...
+**This folder holds all pilot indicators.
+All of these are tier 1.**

 All files **must** be named according to the indicator id, using dashes.
 For example: